-On Friday 30 November more than 100 young people from Sunderland, Washington, Houghton and Hetton joined together to debate issues that matter to them.
+On Friday 29 November more than 100 young people from across Wearside joined together to debate issues that matter to them.

-The annual State of the City debate, organised by Sunderland Youth Council, saw children and young people from the city’s schools, Sunderland College and Sunderland People First, gather to discuss five key issues.
+The annual State of the City debate, organised by Sunderland Youth Council (SYC), saw children and young people from the city’s schools and Sunderland College gather to discuss five key issues.

-The debate follows the national Make Your Mark ballot, which this year saw 1.1 million young people vote on youth issues.
-Of that number 5,685 votes came from Sunderland youngsters.
+The debate follows the national Make Your Mark ballot, which this year saw a record 10,402 votes cast by Sunderland youngsters.
+The top votes set the agenda for the debate:

 For more information on Youth Parliament please visit www.ukyouthparliament.org.uk and for details of Sunderland Youth Council please go to www.togetherforchildren.org.uk/children-and-young-people/youthgroups